chenyanv/ArchiAI/workflow_tracing/README.md

 Outputs are written by default to:

-- `results/entry_points.json`
-- `results/call_graph.json`
-- `results/workflow_scripts.json`
+- `results/workflow_trace.md` – human-friendly narrative.
+- `results/workflow_trace.json` – structured representation of the same narrative.

-Use `--include-tests` to keep test modules in the entry scan, and `--max-depth` / `--max-steps` to tune workflow expansion.
-The LangGraph agent will automatically skip work that has already been completed during the current run.
+Use `--max-directories` and `--profiles-per-directory` to adjust the breadth and depth of the trace.
+Add `--enable-llm-narrative` (optionally with `--narrative-model` and `--narrative-system-prompt`) to let an LLM polish the macro narrative while still falling back to the deterministic text when the call fails.
+The agent automatically skips work that has already been completed during the current run.